 - One question — Is there something that your student needs to know?
 Is there one question that could be asked of one person that might help?
 Suggest that your student just start with this.
 Perhaps a question to a roommate to clear the air.
 Perhaps it is a question to a professor about a grade or assignment.
 Is there one question that might get something started or solve a problem?

-- One change – Several of the above suggestions are changes, but perhaps there is another change that might provide new perspective.
-Ask your student to think of one change that he can make over the next day – even if it is a small change.
+- One change — Several of the above suggestions are changes, but perhaps there is another change that might provide new perspective.
+Ask your student to think of one change that they can make over the next day — even if it is a small change.
 Get up in time for breakfast before class?
 Go to bed earlier?
 Sit in a new seat in class?
 Leave the cell phone home?
 No video games for a day?
 Eat a meal with someone new?
 Just breaking habits and routines can shake things up.

-- One risk – Of course, some risks are better than others.
+- One risk — Of course, some risks are better than others.
 College students sometimes engage in more risky behaviors than their parents like.
 But there are some risks that are important and good.
-Ask your student to think of one risk that she might take over the next day.
+Ask your student to think of one risk that they might take over the next day.
 Ask a question in class?
 Reach out to a new friend?
 Audition for a group?
 Try a new activity?
 College is about stretching and growing.
-Help your student think about what risks might help her grow.
+Help your student think about what healthy risks might help them grow.

 As a college parent, you know that you cannot fix things, cannot do them for your student, cannot make them happen.
 But, as always, you can be the sounding board, perhaps the catalyst.
 You can nudge, prod, suggest, cajole.
 It will be up to your student to take the step.

 Talking to Your College Student About Stress

 Helping Your Student With Goal Setting – And Action Plans

 Five Steps to Help Your College Student Turn Around a Poor Semester

 Helping Your College Student Be a Better Student: Twelve Questions to Ask